Jayanth710/smart-drive/README.md

 **Data Flow:**

 1. **Upload**
-   User uploads a file via the Next.js frontend.
+   Authenticated User uploads a file via the Next.js frontend.

 2. **Backend Router**
-   Node.js backend saves the file to a user-specific GCS bucket, stores metadata in MongoDB, and publishes a Pub/Sub message based on MIME type.
+   Node.js backend saves the file to a user-specific GCS bucket, stores fileHash in MongoDB, and publishes a Pub/Sub message based on MIME type.

 3. **Specialized Processing**
    One of three Python microservices, each listening to its own Pub/Sub topic, picks up the message.